dustlang/rust/src/doc/dustc/src/profile-guided-optimization.md

 # STEP 3: Merge and post-process all the `.profraw` files in /tmp/pgo-data
 llvm-profdata merge -o ./merged.profdata /tmp/pgo-data

 # STEP 4: Use the merged `.profdata` file during optimization.
-All `rustc`
+All `dustc`
 #         flags have to be the same.
-rustc -Cprofile-use=./merged.profdata -O ./main.rs
+dustc -Cprofile-use=./merged.profdata -O ./main.rs
 ```

 ### A Complete Cargo Workflow

-Using this feature with Cargo works very similar to using it with `rustc`
+Using this feature with Cargo works very similar to using it with `dustc`
 directly.
 Again, we generate an instrumented binary, run it to produce data,
 merge the data, and feed it back into the compiler.
 Some things of note:

-- We use the `RUSTFLAGS` environment variable in order to pass the PGO compiler
+- We use the `DUSTFLAGS` environment variable in order to pass the PGO compiler
   flags to the compilation of all crates in the program.

-- We pass the `--target` flag to Cargo, which prevents the `RUSTFLAGS`
+- We pass the `--target` flag to Cargo, which prevents the `DUSTFLAGS`
   arguments to be passed to Cargo build scripts.
 We don't want the build
   scripts to generate a bunch of `.profraw` files.